ucladevx/BPool-deprecated/README.md

 The platform is built around containers.
 Everything is a container — each database, each backend, etc. An app can therefore scale horizontally with no effort and can have multiple databases and backends connected together.
 Simply describe the stack you want in `docker-compose.yml`, generate it with `make stack`, write your code, and launch it with `make deploy`.

-## Supported Stacks

-Currently, the platform supports a limited number of backends and databases.
-More will be added soon, but if you don't see the stack you want, it is easy to add.

-#### Backends

-- Node.js
-- Python
-- Golang
-- Rails
-- PHP
-- Nginx

-#### Databases

-- Mongo DB
-- MySQL
-- PostgreSQL
-- Redis

-You can select any combination of these stacks.

 ## Getting Started